Trump moved to military hospital after COVID-19 diagnosis

 Trump, who has played down the threat of the coronavirus pandemic from the outset, wrote on Twitter earlier on Friday that he and his wife Melania were going into quarantine after testing positive for the virus, which has killed more than 200,000 Americans and severely damaged the U.S. economy.

-An active Twitter user, Trump has not posted any messages since then.
+An active Twitter user, Trump has posted only the short video since then.

 Trump is at high risk because of his age and weight.
 He has remained in apparent good health during his time in office but is not known to exercise regularly or to follow a healthy diet.